Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 I've used cacoo.com to do a mockup of the website design in black and white.
 First I started by doing a very basic wireframe design for desktop tablet and mobile just to get a better understanding of how all the elements were going to look on the page.
-Ther is a m,ockup in the subfolder 'wireframes' and below is a link to the website i used to make them. https://cacoo.com/diagrams/vlU8XtYRdlYiqKoW/B4C8B.
+There are mockups in the subfolder 'wireframes' and below is a link to the website i used to make them. https://cacoo.com/diagrams/vlU8XtYRdlYiqKoW/B4C8B.